Our Blog

 What is Ritalin?

-Methylphenidate, or Ritalin, is prescribed for hose who have ADHD.
+Methylphenidate, or Ritalin, is prescribed for those who have ADHD.
 There are two types of ADHD presenting as different behavioral issues.
 One is inattentiveness, which causes difficulties in focus and concentration.
 The second type is hyperactivity and impulsive behaviors, causing life-altering problems.
 While some people experience symptoms from both types, it’s not uncommon for the opposite to occur.
-Therefore, when taking Ritalin, it is essential to learn the signs of Ritalin overdose and the side effects of the drug.
+Therefore, when taking Ritalin, it is essential to learn the Ritalin overdose signs and the side effects of the drug.

 A New Day Begins with Tennessee Valley Recovery